Hamburg is weird, wild, and wonderful

 Where to Stay

-Whether you’re here in one day or more, I highly recommend booking you stay at this property.
+Whether you’re in the city for a 1 day Hamburg itinerary or more, I highly recommend booking you stay at this property.

 Contrary to the name, Motel One Hamburg am Michel is a proper hotel and conveniently located to St. Pauli and the metro to get around in the city.
 It’s slogan is “cheap budget design hotel” and it really does check off all the boxes having experienced it first-hand.
 The main lobby features a friendly bar, the free buffet breakfast, lovely staff, and has a hip vibe to it.
 The rooms themselves are clean, comfortable, and have just the right amount of space.